HokkaidoDev/DogImagesApp/README.md

 # DogImagesApp
 ### If you want to look at funny dog pictures, you are welcome to use this app.
-One button, one click = funny dog images.
+One button, one click = a funny dog image.
 In this application, I use:
 * MVVM
 * RxJava